Courseiva

 Why this answer

 Microsoft Defender XDR (formerly Microsoft 365 Defender) provides a unified incident management experience across identities, endpoints, email, and cloud apps.
 Option A is wrong because Microsoft Sentinel is a SIEM that can ingest data from multiple sources but is not the native XDR solution.
-Option C is wrong because Microsoft Defender for Cloud protects cloud workloads, not all workloads.
+Option B is wrong because Microsoft Defender for Cloud protects cloud workloads only.

 Option D is wrong because Microsoft Defender for Identity focuses on identity threats only.